Portkey-AI/helm-chart/helm/enterprise/README.md

 **4. S3 Assumed Role**

-If you want to use s3 using Assumed Role, the log store will be `s3_assume`.
+If you want to use s3 using Assumed Role Authentication, the log store will be `s3_assume`.

 The following values are mandatory